Who is a Neurologist?

 If we talk about a neurologist career description, then the definition of neurologist in layman language is as follows: A medical professional who specialises in neurological conditions which include problems of nervous systems.

-A neurologist job includes treating coordination problems, muscle weakness, a change in sensation, confusion and dizziness through medicinal treatment or surgical care.
+A neurologist job description includes treating coordination problems, muscle weakness, a change in sensation, confusion and dizziness through medicinal treatment or surgical care.
 Patients who find difficulties with their senses such as touch, vision or smell may also require a visit to a neurologist.
-A neurologist work responsibilities include providing clinical support to patients suffering from seizure disorders, epilepsy, stroke, multiple sclerosis, neuromuscular disorders, myasthenia gravis or other infections of the nervous system.
+Individuals who opt for a career as a neurologist work responsibilities include providing clinical support to patients suffering from seizure disorders, epilepsy, stroke, multiple sclerosis, neuromuscular disorders, myasthenia gravis or other infections of the nervous system.
 It includes encephalitis, meningitis or brain abscesses.
-He or she prescribes several tests to diagnose the illness or diseases.
-Such tests include MRI (Magnetic Resonance Imaging) , CT (Computed Tomography) scan, EEG (Electroencephalogram) and EMG (electromyography).
+Neurology career prescribes several tests to diagnose the illness or diseases.
+Such tests include MRI (Magnetic Resonance Imaging), CT (Computed Tomography) scan, EEG (Electroencephalogram) and EMG (electromyography).
 A neurologist provides clinical support to patients by prescribing medicinal treatment and other therapies.
+Here we will describe how to become a neurologist, pros and cons of being a neurologist, neurologist employment, neurologist job description, how to become a neuroscientist, details about the neurology career.

 A neurologist is responsible for diagnosing illnesses, disorders, injuries and diseases in the nervous system that affects the functioning of the body.
-He or she manages medical conditions of the adult and pediatric patients.
+Individuals who opt for a career as neurologists manage medical conditions of the adult and pediatric patients.

-A neurologist is responsible for providing assistance to other medical professionals while dealing with complex cases that affect the functioning of the brain such as cerebrovascular diseases or demyelinating diseases such as stroke or multiple sclerosis.
+Individuals who opt for a career as a neurologist are responsible for providing assistance to other medical professionals while dealing with complex cases that affect the functioning of the brain such as cerebrovascular diseases or demyelinating diseases such as stroke or multiple sclerosis.

 A neurologist is responsible for diagnosing specific neurological conditions that affect the functioning of the brain, spinal cord and peripheral nerve.
 He or she is responsible for providing the treatment through medications or other therapies.
 A neurologist is responsible for prescribing adequate medicines and its doses to patients.
-He or she is responsible for checking on patients for their progress.
+Individuals who opt for a career as neurologists are responsible for checking on patients for their progress.

 Types of a Neurologist